Top 10 Common Foods Between Iran and Turkey in 2024

 2.Zereshk polo ba morgh

-Persian Baklava is a hearty, sweet, and delicious pastry and it is one of the most delicious pastries that Iranians taste it is also considered a popular pastry in Iran, and its Tabrizi, Yazdi, and Qazvini types are the most famous.
+Persian Baklava is a hearty, sweet, and delicious pastry, and it is one of the most delicious pastries that Iranians taste.
+It is also considered a popular pastry in Iran, and its Tabrizi, Yazdi, and Qazvini types are the most famous.

 In Iran, Persian baklava is very famous in Yazd and Qazvin.
-The general structure of baklava is that a layer of a special dough is filled with chopped nuts such as pistachios and almonds and syrup or honey is poured over it.
+The general structure of baklava is that a layer of a special dough is filled with chopped nuts such as pistachios and almonds, and syrup or honey is poured over it.

 This Turkish dish is the most formidable obstacle to the victory of the hamburger in the fast food market.
 Doner kebab in rolls with slices of pickle and chips is the most common stand-up lunch for city office workers.
 The alterations of the Doner kebab are Arab shawarma and Greek gyros.